raganwald/braythwayt.com/_posts/2013-04-01-quote-metritocracy-unquote.md

 Notice that by definition, "meritocracy" is a system based on empirical examination and demonstrated achievement.
 Sounds good, right?

 Yes, it does sound good.
 It's far better than picking leaders at random or having some dictator appoint his drinking buddies.

-But having said that...

-There is no requirement in the definition above for double-blind studies or other rigorous attempts to isolate individual factors in being successful.
-Let's take a simple example: Talent for investing in Real Estate.
-It's pretty hard to observe demonstrated achievement unless someone has already been investing in Real Estate.
+But having said that, there is no requirement in the definition above for the system to guarantee that everyone has an opportunity to fulfill their potential for success.

+Let's take a simple example: Real Estate.
 We know that Donald Trump is successful investing in Real Estate.
 The reason we know that?
-His father Fred Trump gave him thirty million dollars to get started in the 1970s.
+His father Fred Trump gave him thirty million dollars to get started in the 1970s, so he has a forty year track record of (mostly) success.
 There are millions of other people who didn't belong to the "lucky zygote club," and we'll simply never know whether they have any aptitude for Real Estate.

 The same thing goes for "examination."
 Sure we examine people and say, "That person knows their stuff."
 But we don't ask why they know their stuff.
 How did they get into a good university?
 Who were their buddies in high school?
 Did they (as I did) go to one of the few high schools to have its own computer in the 1970s?